-Physics are important not only in the world but also in games.
+Physics is important not only in the world but also in games.
 Games are different universes where developers either desire to emulate more realistic systems of game physics, like in Grand Theft Auto V. Or maybe they want to throw it all out the window and create a wild and crazy lack of realistic physics.

 If you were creating a game world, which would you choose?
-The crazy, over the top system, or one that resembles our own world?
+The crazy, over-the-top system, or one that resembles our own world?
 Well, if you are planning to learn about game physics in-depth, the Bullet physics engine is a great place to begin a fun journey in game development.

 Stick Figures, the 2000s, and Bullet Physics

 For me, it has been many years since I experienced a crazy little flash game that emphasized physics using stick figures.
-Some videos involving an over the top battle royale with stick figures, complete with Matrix-like moves, Kung Fu, street fighting, making it look like it was straight out of an early 2000s action film.
+Some videos involving an over-the-top battle royale with stick figures, complete with Matrix-like moves, Kung Fu, street fighting, making it look like it was straight out of an early 2000s action film.

 The physics were smooth, fast, and satisfying.
-For me, this signaled a new movement in-game physics.
+For me, this signaled a new movement in in-game physics.
 It also awakened me to the importance of physics in video games.
 It was something I overlooked and took for granted.
 I didn’t realize how detailed and nuanced they were, even in simple stick figure animation.

 Fast forward to the present, where gamers are becoming even more involved in indie game design, implementing a unique vision and passion to create their own dream project.
 Something that always sticks around?
 Physics, of course.

 There are many different types of physics engines out there, however, I want to introduce you to Bullet Physics Library.
-This is a simplistic, easy to use physics engine where it introduces the user to game physics.
+This is a simplistic, easy-to-use physics engine where it introduces the user to game physics.
 One of the first images that come up for the engine is a giant tower of blocks being knocked down by a cannonball.

 It obviously isn’t in the same pantheon of famous game engines like Unreal and Unity, but it serves a much more fundamental and important lesson in collision detection.
 Also, how did they manage to secure the killer name ‘Bullet’.
 That’s a sweet ‘get’ if I have ever seen one.
 But I digress.